 A mammogram in a car park and a diagnosis in a pandemic

 I went for a routine mammogram, two days before our first national lockdown in March 2020.
 I was surprised to see the mobile scanning unit would be in the supermarket car park.
 A friend persuaded me to go, I wasn’t going to, and thinking of the two-mile queues I talked myself out of the necessity.
 I thank them for talking sense into me.

-I was called back, as I had been before, as I have a history of cysts that are normally drained, was I wasn’t concerned.
+I was called back, which wasn't unusual for me, as I have a history of cysts that are normally drained, so I wasn’t concerned.
 At the appointment, I was the only one in the waiting room, in an empty hospital.
 An hour and a half with the consultant taking biopsies, inserting tracking clips and talking to me about the new way of treating cancer during the pandemic.
 I came home and told no one.
 I was totally detached from it.

 My surgery was cancelled 3 times because of COVID.
 It was chaotic and nothing was in my control